Email marketing is killer. It works. It’s awesome. You need to do it.

 Be sure to break up text into short, digestible paragraphs.

-I also suggest speaking in second person and using you when speaking to readers.
+We also suggest speaking in second person and using you when speaking to readers.

 Ask personal questions to give your email an intimate feel as if you’re talking face-to-face.

-I think HubSpot gives some good examples of this:
+We think HubSpot gives some good examples of this:

 - Do you have unanswered questions about [topic]?